-The eco-chic wedding has grown in popularity over the past few years.
-Couples are looking to protect the environment by choosing organic and recyclable options, as well as offsetting the impact guests’ travel will have on the earth.
+The eco-chic wedding has grown in popularity over the past few years and this is very exciting.
+Many couples are looking to protect the environment by choosing organic and recyclable options, as well as offsetting the impact guests’ travel will have on the earth.

 Whereas weddings often mean “the more extravagant the better,” having a green wedding can make a statement to your guests about the importance of protecting the earth from wear and tear.

 The easiest way to keep emissions and effects on the environment low is to have a small wedding – 20 guests instead of 200.
 Obviously, this isn’t always possible.

 The goal is to have a beautiful wedding that is as least wasteful as it can be.

 Many facilities are now catering to eco-chic weddings.
 However, be aware that a green wedding can cost up to 20 percent more than a traditional wedding.
 For instance, having an organic menu can raise costs by 10 percent.

 However, if the environment is your main priority, there are plenty of great ways to plan a beautiful sustainable wedding and keep the environmental impact low.

 Wedding Solution's favorite tips for a green wedding: